siyengar/quic-url/draft-subodh-quic-httpqs.md

 Server Behavior
 ---------------

+A CDN that supports the `httpqs` scheme MUST accept connections over HTTP over QUIC as well as HTTPS on the same IP and also the `https` port.
+Accepting QUIC and TCP connections on the same IP does not require CDNs to listen on QUIC and TCP on the same host.

-Websites that use CDNs that support QUIC deployments which support a deployment where QUIC and TCP run on the same IP can send `httpqs` URLs wherever a `https` scheme could have been used.
+Websites that use such CDNs can send `httpqs` URLs wherever a `https` scheme could have been used.
+Discovery that a CDN supports this scheme is out of scope of this document.
+We assume that websites and CDNs have a trust relationship that allows them to discover that they can use this scheme.

 Client Behavior
 ---------------

-When a browser sees a URL to a resource with the scheme `httpqs`, if it does not have a cached connection for QUIC or TCP, it SHOULD race both a HTTP over QUIC and a HTTPS connection as soon as it has an IP address for the hostname to connect to.
+When a browser recieves a URL to a resource with the scheme `httpqs`, if it does not have a cached connection for QUIC or TCP, it SHOULD race both a HTTP over QUIC and a HTTPS connection as soon as it has an IP address for the hostname to connect to.
 The specific policy of racing connections and the tradeoffs between using pooled connections versus opening new connections are out of scope of this document.

 It is possible that the browser already has an Alt-Svc setting available on the origin of the `httpqs` resource.

+[OPEN QUESTION?]
+We have two options here:

-In this case, browsers MUST give `httpqs` a higher precedence, as it is a more specific marker.
+* Browsers MUST give `httpqs` higher precedence, as it is a more specific marker.
+This is a more natural choice.

+* Browsers MUST give Alt-Svc a higher precedence.
+This would allow a service to stop accepting `httpqs` URLs at some point.
+Should we even support stopping accepting `httpqs` URLs.

 A browser MAY reuse a pooled connection which was created as a result of connecting to an Alt-Svc, provided that the origin of the `httpqs` URL matches the original service of the Alt-Svc.

 QUIC transport negotiation
 ---------------------------